 - Opening a short position on a market pullback with an established bearish trend.

-In either instance, tweezer tops are used to sell an FX pair, CFD, share, or index.
+In either instance, tweezer tops are used to sell FX currency pairs, CFDs, shares, or indices.

 How To Trade Forex Using Tweezer Top Candlestick Patterns – Strategies and Examples